I get lost in all the options for parallel computing on the cheap. I summarise for myself here.

 Oh wait, there are yhat docs hidden two links deep.
 Looks like they especially do model-prediction calls?
 But this is frustrating if the bottleneck is fitting the model, surely?
 And isn’t that usually the bottleneck?
 Confused.

 Turi is also in this business, I think?
 I’ve grown tired of trying to keep track of their doohickeys.
-I’m sure they are lovely.
+I’m sure they are perfectly lovely.

 Parallel tasks on your awful ancient “High Performance” computing cluster that you hate but your campus spent lots of money on and it IS free so uh…